Coddie/Code-Base/README.md

-Code-Base
+This is Code-Base ..
 =========

-Home of experimental code
+Home of experimental code for Polymer, Angular, and Firebase.